-The Quantitative Reasoning section in the GRE is divided into 2 (3 if you are lucky, or unlucky, depending) sets of 20 questions each.
+The Quantitative Reasoning section in the GRE is divided into 2 sets of 12 and 15 questions, respectively.
 GRE does not test undergraduate or advanced mathematical concepts.
 So what does it ask for?

-Basically, the GRE wants to assess your basic mathematical skills, and that is why most of the questions are posed as “real-world problems.”
-They want to assess how good you are at problem solving, logical reasoning and how efficiently you can utilize quantitative methods to do so.
-Basically, most of the questions are essentially word problems, which you need to convert into equations and numbers to solve.
-Thus, the concepts tested in the Quantitative Reasoning section in GRE are pretty elemental.
+The GRE wants to assess your basic mathematical skills, so most questions are posed as “real-world problems.”
+They want to assess how good you are at problem-solving and logical reasoning and how efficiently you can utilize quantitative methods.
+Most of the questions are essentially word problems, which you need to convert into equations and numbers to solve.
+Thus, the concepts tested in the Quantitative Reasoning section of the GRE are pretty elemental.

-The GRE Quantitative Reasoning sections test four main areas of mathematics:
+The GRE Quantitative Reasoning sections test four primary areas of mathematics:

 - Data Analysis

-Arithmetic topics include knowledge on properties and types of integers; fractions; exponents and roots; decimals; real numbers; ratios; and percentages.
+Arithmetic topics include knowledge of properties and types of integers, fractions, exponents and roots, decimals, real numbers, ratios, and percentages.

-Remembering the properties and associated formulas of these special triangles will tremendously help in solving questions effectively and efficiently.
+Remembering these special triangles’ properties and associated formulas will tremendously help solve questions effectively and efficiently.

-Also please note that the geometrical figures you encounter in your GRE are not necessarily drawn to scale.
-This means that a figure will measure differently than how it is drawn on paper or screen.
+Also, please note that the geometrical figures you encounter in your GRE are not necessarily drawn to scale.
+This means a figure will measure differently than how it is drawn on paper or screen.
 Unless stated otherwise, assume that the figures are not drawn to scale.

-Please note that the coordinate geometry could be both present within the algebraic category or data analysis one, are always drawn to scale.
-This is your standard xy-plane that you may have studied in high school or introductory level at undergraduate.
+Please note that the coordinate geometry could be present within the algebraic category or data analysis one and is always drawn to scale.
+This is the standard xy-plane that you may have studied in high school or introductory level at undergraduate.

-The other bar, pie, or data charts are also always drawn to scale, unless otherwise indicated.
+Unless otherwise indicated, the other bar, pie, or data charts are always drawn to scale.
 That means you can assume an answer simply by looking at the figure chart, if appropriate.

-Most of the other mathematical terminology is also from your high school mathematics or statistics.
+Most other mathematical terminology is also from your high school mathematics or statistics.
 For example, 1 indicates positive while -1 indicates negative.

 Dividing the whole Quantitative Reasoning into these smaller, digestible parts can help one overcome their fear of the mathematical sections.

-After dividing, you may realize that you are actually good with arithmetical concepts, but need to brush up on your geometry and/or algebra.
-This can help you plan your schedule in smaller chunks that are more manageable and achievable.
+After dividing, you may realize that you are good with arithmetical concepts but must brush up on your geometry and/or algebra.
+This can help you plan your schedule in smaller, more manageable, and achievable chunks.